julianwagle/earnalotbot/README.rst

 Integrations
 ------------

-*These features can be enabled during initial project setup.*
 * Integration with Robin_Stocks for market data and live-trading
 * Integration with Alpaca API for paper-trading
 * Store trading data in a PostgresSQL database for long-term strategy evaluations.